raganwald/raganwald.github.com/index.md

 - I've led technical interviews throughout my career and partnered with Talent on initiatives.
 At PagerDuty, I was recognized for using the interview process to close senior hires.
 - As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.
-- <a id="fnref:pd-growth" role="doc-noteref"/>I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.<sup><a href="#:~:text=During%20my%20tenure%2C%20PagerDuty%20grew%20from%20approximately%20twenty%2Dfive%20million%20in%20ARR%20to%20over%20400%20million%20in%20ARR%20in%20the%20years%20following%20its%20IPO." class="footnote" rel="footnote">8</a></sup>
+- <a id="fnref:pd-growth" role="doc-noteref"/>I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.<a href="#:~:text=During%20my%20tenure%2C%20PagerDuty%20grew%20from%20approximately%20twenty%2Dfive%20million%20in%20ARR%20to%20over%20400%20million%20in%20ARR%20in%20the%20years%20following%20its%20IPO." class="footnote" rel="footnote">8</a>

 ---